 Overall, it was a great way to actually serve and see the community.
 Even on the bus ride there, I think some of the LEADers eyes were opened as to the need for service all around us.
 That’s what made it my favorite.

-Freshman LEAD embodies service and leadership to engage incoming freshman with the UofL and Louisville community.
+Freshmen LEAD embodies service and leadership to engage incoming first year students with the campus and Louisville community.

 Reflections Director: Mia Rodriguez